SmedbergM/flink-kinesis-profile-auth-mwe/README.md

 ```
 This should write ten random alphanumeric string messages to the indicated stream, which
 should show up in the STDOUT of the consumer.

+### Run MWE

+From IntelliJ: create a run configuration that sets the three required environment
+variables `AWS_REGION`, `AWS_PROFILE_NAME`, and `KINESIS_STREAM_NAME`.
+Then run
+that run configuration.

+From SBT: export the above environment variables, then do `sbt run`.